“Bread Rocks” Make a Fun Metamorphic Rock Science Experiment

 Help Kids Learn how Metamorphic Rocks form from Sedimentary Rocks with this fun, edible experiment.

 As sediments build up in layers over time, they may become compressed and turn into sedimentary rocks.
 A significant increase in pressure with low to moderate temperature increases may cause metamorphism to take place and turn the rock from sedimentary to metamorphic.
-This experiment lets kids create their own sedimentary rocks, expose them to high heat and pressure, and observe the changes.
-These fun “Bread Rock” are made of all edible materials from the grocery store so they are easy and fun to make.
+This metamorphic rocks experiment lets kids create their own sedimentary rocks, expose them to high heat and pressure, and observe the changes.
+These fun “Bread Rocks” are made of edible materials from the grocery store so they are easy and fun to make.

 To Make the Bread Rocks, You Will Need:

-- Bread (at least three slices – try to use different colors like white, wheat, and/or rye)
+• Bread (at least three slices – try to use different colors like white, wheat, and/or rye)

-- Mini Marshmallows
+• Mini Marshmallows

-- Mini Chocolate chips
+• Mini Chocolate chips

-- White Chocolate chips
+• White Chocolate chips

-- Butterscotch chips
+• Butterscotch chips

-- Wax paper
+• Wax paper

-- Foil
+• Foil

-How to Perform the Bread Rocks Experiment:
+How to Perform the Bread Rocks Experiment

 Observe: Did the heat cause any changes in the bread rock?
 Did the marshmallows or chocolate chips begin to melt and change from their original state?